palewire/django-calaccess-technical-documentation/docs/apps/calaccess_scraped/managementcommands.rst

 Scrape each candidate's committees from the CAL-ACCESS site.

 This command requests and parses content from the "general" view of the ``Campaign/Candidates/Detail.aspx`` page for candidate's most recent "session" (e.g., `Edward T. Gaines <http://cal-access.sos.ca.gov/Campaign/Candidates/Detail.aspx?id=1265444&view=general&session=2017>`_ general information leading up to the 2016 General election).
-Data parsed from these pages' content are saved in the ``CandidateCommittee`` model.
+Data parsed from these pages are saved in the ``CandidateCommittee`` model.

 .. note::

-    The ``scrapecalaccesscandidatecommittees`` command is not currently included in the ``scrapecalaccess`` because of the number of CAL-ACCESS web pages it scrapes.
+    The ``scrapecalaccesscandidatecommittees`` command is not currently included in ``scrapecalaccess`` because of the number of CAL-ACCESS web pages it scrapes.
 This may change in the future.

 Examples